kuzand/Computer-Vision-Video-Lectures/README.md

 # Computer Vision Video Lectures

-A curated list of free online university courses with high-quality video lectures related to the field of Computer Vision.
+A curated list of free online courses with high-quality video lectures related to the field of Computer Vision.

 ## Signal Processing